Incentive-Aware Models of Financial Networks: The Proposed Model

 where $\gamma_i > 0$ is a risk-aversion parameter.
-Homogeneity of risk aversion has been observed in game settings~\citep{metrick-1995}, surveys~\citep{kimball-2008}, and investment portfolios~\citep{paravisini-2017} (see also~\cite{ang-2014}).
-Hence, we expect all $(\gamma_i)_{i\in[n]}$ to be similar.
-Note that Eq.~\ref{eq:utility} ignores costs for contract formation; we will consider these in Section~\ref{sec:regulators:friction}.
+In practice, we expect the set $\{\gamma_i\}_{i\in[n]}$ to be not too heterogeneous~\citep{metrick-1995, kimball-2008, ang-2014, paravisini-2017}.
+Note that Eq.~\eqref{eq:utility} ignores costs for contract formation; we will consider these in Section~\ref{sec:regulators:friction}.
+Also, we assume that the contract adjustments $P_{ji}$ do not change the perceived risk.